SattaRavi/satta-me-old/content/post/sharepoint-hide-ribbon.md

 ---
 date: 2016-11-20T23:16:17-07:00
 paging: true
-title: sharepoint hide ribbon
+title: SharePoint hide Ribbon
-tags: ['sharepoint']
+tags: ['sharepoint', 'spo']
 ---

 Came across a scenario where the SharePoint Ribbon needed to be hidden from users who were authenticated but only has **Read** permissions